 888-629-2277

-Boating activities on Lake Okeechobee
+Boating Activities on Lake Okeechobee

 At 730 square miles around, there are plenty of spots to boat on Lake Okeechobee — all of them wonderful.
-From incredible fishing to watersports, you can’t really go wrong in any of the lake’s waters.
-However, these are some favorite spots for boating on Lake Okeechobee:
+From incredible fishing to watersports, you can’t go wrong in any of the lake’s waters.

-• Bay Bottom: If you’re a bass fisher, Bay Bottom is an excellent spot to boat out to for a long day on the water.
+• Bay Bottom: If you’re a bass angler, Bay Bottom is an excellent spot to boat out to for a long day on the water.
 Located between Belle Glade and Grassy Island, this is a must-visit for anglers on the lake.
 26.698161N, -80.723421

 • South Bay: If you’re looking for a bit of a fishing challenge that can yield great results, the South Bay of the lake offers lots of wiregrass — hiding tons of fish!
 26.724008 N, -80.769579